Camping in the Central Kalahari Game Reserve 2024

 Camping information for Central Kalahari Game Reserve

 The northern part of the Central Kalahari Reserve is the best area to explore.
-Most of the campsites are located here and it’s where most wildlife is seen.
+Most of the campsites are located here, where most wildlife is seen.
 The most popular are Deception Valley, Piper Pan and Sunday Pan.

 Some of the CKGR campsites have no facilities at all, while others have basic facilities consisting of a drop toilet, bucket shower and a firepit.
 Most are placed remotely and far from any neighbouring sites.

-There aren’t any fences in the reserve so you must always be on your guard – lions could walk through camp at any time.
+There aren’t any fences in the reserve so you must always be on your guard – lions could walk through camp anytime.

 💡 TIP: Unless you have stacks of water, we’d recommend that you don’t use the bucket shower as it is much more efficient to have a wash down with a flannel and a small tub of water.
 (One of the lessons we learnt on this trip – but we at least had to try a bucket shower at least once in our life hey!)